ghively/thehub/CORE_INTERFACE.md

 Note: The Core-to-Hub interface is transport-agnostic from the client’s perspective.
 Whether a client connects to the Hub over STDIO (Command) or WebSocket (URL), the same namespaced tools and behaviors are exposed without Core-specific reconfiguration.

+See also: DEVELOPING_CORES.md for a step-by-step Core template and implementation notes.

 ## Namespacing & Tool IDs
 - The Hub assigns a namespace (e.g., `action1:`) and exposes tools as `<ns>.<tool>`.
 - Core tool names should be stable and descriptive.